 What is a LOLER inspection?

-Posted on 2 May 2024 in Patient Hoist Equipment
+Posted on 2 May 2024 By Michael Wood

 For any employers and care environments who operate, own, or have control over patient lifting equipment, Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) state that equipment must have a LOLER inspection for condition and safety once every 6 months.